Methyldopa: Side effects

-Rebound/withdrawal
+Withdrawal

 Rebound hypertension via withdrawal on account of tolerance upon the abrupt discontinuation of methyldopa has been reported.

 Mechanism of action

 The mechanism of action of methyldopa is not fully clear.
-Although it is a centrally acting sympathomimetic, it does not block reuptake or transporters.
-It may reduce the dopaminergic and serotonergic transmission in the peripheral nervous system and it indirectly affects norepinephrine (noradrenaline) synthesis.
+It may reduce the dopaminergic and serotonergic transmission in the central and peripheral nervous system and it indirectly affects norepinephrine (noradrenaline) synthesis by way of inhibiting dopamine synthesis.
 Methyldopa acts on alpha-2 adrenergic receptors, which are found on the pre synaptic nerve terminal.
-This inhibits the synthesis of norepinephrine by inhibiting tyrosine hydroxylase.
+This inhibits the release of norepinephrine from the presynaptic neuron.

 The S-enantiomer of methyldopa is a competitive inhibitor of the enzyme aromatic L-amino acid decarboxylase (LAAD), which converts L-DOPA into dopamine.
-L-DOPA can cross the blood brain barrier and thus methyldopa may have similar effects.
-LAAD converts it into alpha-methyldopamine, a false prescursor to norepinephrine, which in turn reduces synthesis of norepinephrine in the vesicles.
+L-DOPA can cross the blood–brain barrier and thus methyldopa may have similar effects.
+LAAD converts it into alpha-methyldopamine, a false precursor to norepinephrine, which in turn reduces synthesis of norepinephrine in the vesicles.
 Dopamine beta hydroxylase (DBH) converts alpha-methyldopamine into alpha-methylnorepinephrine, which is an agonist of the presynaptic α2-adrenergic receptor causing inhibition of neurotransmitter release.

+Methyldopa has been found to be a monoamine depleting agent.

 Pharmacokinetics

-Maximum decrease in blood pressure occurs 4-6 hours after oral dosage.
+Maximum decrease in blood pressure occurs 4–6 hours after oral dosage.
 The half-life of methyldopa is 105 minutes.
 Methyldopa exhibits variable absorption from the gastrointestinal tract.
 It is metabolized in the liver and intestines and is excreted in urine.